skaman82/HW3_tracker/README.md

 ## General/Menu/Watchfaces

-• NEW in 1.00.44: UI temperature text is missaligned in the side dashboard / also weekday - not vertically centered wit icon and background<br>
+• NEW in 1.00.44: UI temperature text is missaligned in the side dashboard / also weekday - not vertically centered with the icon and the background<br>
-+ different font sizes<br>
++ also different font sizes<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10044_1.jpg" width="300px"/><br>

 • Not a bug, but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>